 The Center’s Practicum courses, including PRAC 98, 99, and 102, will continue as planned, with alternatives to assignments that originally involved in-person interactions with staff and employers on-campus.

-Can I enroll in the Career Center’s Internship, Co-op, or Research Practicum and/or applied learning credit for a confirmed winter or spring opportunity?
+Can I enroll in the Career Center’s Internship, Co-op, or Research Practicum and/or applied learning credit for a confirmed summer opportunity?

 ABSOLUTELY, the Career Center and academic departments can provide you with permission to enroll in internship, co-op, and research courses for credit and non-credit.
 Feel free to contact us at email@example.com if you have any questions about our quick and virtual enrollment process.

-Can I work onsite during my internship, co-op, or research experience this winter or spring?
+Can I work onsite during my internship, co-op, or research experience this summer?